NeVerTools/ICLP_2025/Generators/README.md

 The weights of the models, the vulnerable point to test and the correct label are exported by the `main1.m` script in the [Data](Data) folder, so that the Python file `generate_benchmark.py` can build the ONNX and VNNLIB models to test verifiers.
+The vulnerable points are also saved in the [Vulnerability](../Experiments/Vulnerability) directory to demonstrate their unsafety under a low-precision implementation.

 ---
 ## Usage